UT Arlington Mavericks: Rivalries

-UTA has conference rivalries with every Texas school (Abilene Christian, Sam Houston St., Stephen F. Austin St. and Tarleton St., UT Rio Grande Valley).
-Through its entire history, the overall Maverick Athletic Department has been prior conference rivals with all the WAC Texas schools except UTRGV, though the Vaqueros had some Olympic sports that were affiliate members of the Southland Conference when UTA was a member.

-UTA still maintains a rivalry with the Texas State Bobcats, a team which has been a conference rival every year from 1987 to 2022, despite the two schools belonging to three different conferences in that time frame.
-As of the conclusion of UTA's tenure in the SBC, the Mavericks lead the all-time series in men's basketball (41–37), and football (2–0), whike the Bobcats lead in volleyball (43–46), women's basketball (39-42), softball (64–65) and baseball (45–73).
+UTA has conference rivalries with every Texas school, Abilene Christian and Tarleton St., in its current conference home.
+Recently, sporting events with Grand Canyon have been heated, close and well attended.

-UTA also maintains a relatively heated rivalry with North Texas Mean Green, though they haven't been members of the same conference since 1996.
+UTA maintains a relatively heated rivalry with North Texas Mean Green, though they haven't been members of the same conference since 1996.
 Primarily because the teams are only thirty miles apart and are the only Division I public universities in the Dallas–Fort Worth metroplex, the various sporting events between the two are some of the most attended of the year for each team.
 The longest standing rivalry is in men's basketball which began in 1925.

+UTA still maintains a rivalry with the Texas State Bobcats, a team which had been a conference rival every year from 1987 to 2022, despite the two schools belonging to three different conferences in that time frame.
+As of the conclusion of UTA's tenure in the SBC, the Mavericks lead the all-time series in men's basketball (41–39), and football (2–0), while the Bobcats lead in volleyball (43–46), women's basketball (39-42), softball (64–67) and baseball (45–73).
+However, as time progresses from UTA's departure from the Sun Belt, only men's basketball has maintained the rivalry.

 One of UTA's most anticipated baseball rivalries are with the TCU Horned Frogs.
 The two Tarrant County teams play annually in games that generate high attendance from both schools.
 4,015 saw the UTA/TCU match-up at Globe Life Park in Arlington in 2013.
-Six of the top ten most attended games at Clay Gould Ballpark feature TCU as the visiting team.
+Five of the top nine, and seven of the top 13, most attended games at Clay Gould Ballpark feature TCU as the visiting team.

 Sports rivalries began at UT Arlington while it was a junior college known as the North Texas Agricultural College.
 A fierce rivalry developed in the 1930s with John Tarleton Agricultural College since both schools held junior college status in the Texas A&M system.
 Similar to the Aggie Bonfire tradition at the College Station campus, the host of the yearly football game between these teams built a bonfire.
 In 1939, two NTAC students flew a Taylorcraft Aircraft to the JTAC campus and dropped a phosphorus bomb on the bonfire to light it prematurely.
 While the plane was flying low after the bomb was dropped, a JTAC student was able to throw a piece of wood into the propeller and cause the plane to crash.
 The students were dragged from the wreckage and a 'J' was shaved into their heads.
 Bonfires were canceled after this event.